kumarmanish03/InterviewBit-Solutions/Important Notes.md

 - transform(Iterator inputBegin, Iterator inputEnd, Iterator OutputBegin, unary_operation)
+  > used to convert letters to upeercase or lowercase, add something to all elements of array, or some operation which should operate on all values of array
 - Two Pointers

   > Try to select pointers where moving them handles both cases